Rajat74/Things-To-Do/README.md

+"Streamline Your Life with 'Things to do': Your Go-To Web App for Effortless Task Management.
+Try it now at [Link!](https://things-to-remeber.netlify.app)"

 📝 Task Manager Web App with Firebase Integration

 This web application is a powerful task manager built with HTML, CSS, and JavaScript.
 It provides a convenient way to keep track of your to-do items and ensures you never miss an important task again.
 With the seamless integration of Firebase database, your tasks are securely stored in the cloud, allowing you to access and manage them from anywhere, whether on your desktop or mobile device.